tinacious/angular-svg-png/readme.md

-# AngularJS directive for SVG to PNG fallback support for unsupported browsers
+# SVG to PNG fallback in AngularJS

 This Angular directive will automatically replace the file extension `*.svg` with `*.png` for browsers that do not support SVG.